shrutikapoor08/devjoke/README.md

 ***

+***

+#### INTERVIEWER TO DEVS lol..

+ “Please don’t apply if you don’t have the core concepts of programming, and you depend upon copying and pasting the code from StackOverflow/saved file.”

+***

 #### Question - Why did the developer die in the shower?

 He read the shampoo bottle instructions: Lather.
 Rinse.
 Repeat.